sam1am/poetroid/README.md

 - Mistral (For poertry.
 Configurable)

 Special thanks to the various open-source machine learning models (LLMs) and the supportive community on the `localllama` subreddit.

+## License
+The heartcrafted code of Poetroid pirouettes under the Apache License 2.0.